wanglin86769/clog2/README.md

 * From v2.1.0, attachment storage is moved from MongoDB to file system due to 16MB limitation and performance issue
 * The attachment directory is `/srv/clog2`
+* The attachment directory is migrated to `/srv/clog2/attachments`

 ## Features